Saurabhssdr/lambda-crud-automation/README.md

 Deploy Infrastructureterraform apply

-Provisions EC2 instance, security groups, and IAM roles.
+Deploys EC2, security groups, and IAM roles.

 Set Up Jenkins
-Configure Jenkins with a pipeline using the provided Jenkinsfile.
+Configure with the provided Jenkinsfile.
-Build the job to deploy the Dockerized FastAPI app.
+Trigger a build to deploy the Dockerized app.

-Perform CRUD
+Perform CRUD Operations
-Access Swagger UI at http://<ec2-public-ip>:8000/docs (get IP from Terraform output).
+Access Swagger UI at http://<ec2-public-ip>:8000/docs (IP from Terraform output).
-Use the interface to create, read, update, and delete DynamoDB records.
+Use the interface for create, read, update, and delete actions.

-📬 Output
+📊 Outputs

-✅ CRUD operations functional via Swagger UI.
+✅ Functional CRUD via Swagger UI.
-✅ Data stored and managed in DynamoDB.
+✅ Data Persistence in DynamoDB.
-📊 Logs available via EC2 instance: docker logs <container-id>.
+📋 Logs accessible via docker logs <container-id> on EC2.

-🔧 Additional Notes
+📝 Additional Notes

-Ensure port 8000 is open in the EC2 security group.
+Security: Ensure port 8000 is open in the EC2 security group.
-Documentation: Final DevOps+FS.pptx in the repo.
+Documentation: Final DevOps+FS.pptx available in the repo for reference.

+📬 Connect With Me

+🌐 GitHub
+💼 LinkedIn